 Those looking to hit the trails should spec the optional All-Terrain Package, which adds specially-tuned chassis monotube Rancho shocks, hill descent control, front recovery hooks, a transfer case shield, unique wheels and tires, and an automatic rear locking differential as well as a host of additional exterior apperance and interior comfort extras.

 Other highlights from the lengthy options list include a Bose audio system, 20-inch chrome wheels, a navigation system, ventilated front seats, a heated steering wheel, a sonar-based parking assistance system and a sunroof.

 All Sierra models are equipped with dual front, front side and full-length side curtain airbags in addition to a tire pressure monitoring system and traction and stability control systems.

 Several new optional safety features are also available.
 A lane departure warning system alerts the driver should the Sierra begin to drift into an adjacent lane, and a forward collision alert system provides a warning if it detects an imminent collision with a vehicle or object up ahead.
 Notably, warnings can be conveyed via audible alarms or, more subtly, by a vibrating driver's seat.

-The F-150's main selling point is a variety of strong engine options - including the popular " Ecoboost"3.5-liter twin-turbo V6.
-The Tundra brings a reputation for reliability to the table, while the Ram 1500 impresses with a refined ride and a well-trimmed interior.
+The F-150's main selling point is a variety of strong engine options - including the popular " Ecoboost" 3.5-liter twin-turbo V6 and a state-of-the-art aluminum construction.
+The Tundra brings a reputation for reliability to the table, while the Ram 1500 impresses with a refined ride, a bold look and a well-trimmed interior.